rosvik/string.248.no/README.md

 wrangler pages publish . --project-name=string-248-no
 ```

-A preview URL should then be printed to the console 🚀
+Your preview URL should then be printed to the console 🚀

 ## Submodules